 In February 2015, the FASB issued ASU 2015-02, Consolidation (Topic 810): Amendments to the Consolidation Analysis ("ASU 2015-02").
 ASU 2015-02 affects reporting entities that are required to evaluate whether they should consolidate certain legal entities.
 ASU 2015-02 is effective for annual reporting periods beginning after December 15, 2015 and interim periods within those annual reporting periods.
-Early adoption is permitted.
-We are currently assessing the impact of this pronouncement on our consolidated financial statements.
+We adopted this guidance in the first quarter of fiscal 2016.
+This pronouncement did not change our previous consolidation conclusions.

 In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-03): Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
 ASU 2015-03 requires debt issuance costs related to a recognized debt liability to be presented in the balance sheet as a direct deduction from the debt liability rather than as an asset.
 ASU 2015-03 is effective for annual reporting periods beginning after December 15, 2015, and interim periods within those annual reporting periods.
-Early adoption is permitted.
-We are currently assessing the impact of this pronouncement on our consolidated financial statements.
+We adopted this accounting standard effective in the first quarter of fiscal 2016.
+As such, prior periods in our financial statements were retrospectively adjusted.